 Bristol County is in the East Bay section of Rhode Island.
 Bristol is known for a Fourth of July celebration that was established in 1785.
 Top attractions are the county's beaches—Rhode Island is known as the Ocean State—as well as Colt State Park and the East Bay Bike Path.

 South Carolina: Greenville County

-Greenville County is in the foothills of the Blue Ridge Mountains in South Carolina's Upcountry, halfway between Charlotte, North Carolina, and Atlanta, Georgia.
+Greenville County is in the foothills of the Blue Ridge Mountains in South Carolina's Upcountry, halfway between Charlotte, North Carolina, and Atlanta.
 Once a textile center, today it is home to French tire manufacturer Michelin, which chose Greenville as its North American headquarters in 1986, and more than 250 international firms.
-In the city of Greenville's downtown, there is Falls Park on the Reedy, with a suspension bridge and gardens in what is thought to be the spot that a gristmill once stood.
+In the city of Greenville's downtown, there is Falls Park on the Reedy, with a suspension bridge and gardens on what is thought to be the spot where a gristmill once stood.

 Tennessee: Williamson County

-Williamson County, as The Tennessean newspaper wrote last year, is an outlier: the only county in Tennessee with a median household income of more than $75,000, its is $103,000, the only county with a poverty rate below 5%, and the only one where more than 40%of adults have at least a bachelor's degree, according to a study by the Sycamore Institute.
-Some of its growth is attributed to the former Saturn plant in Spring Hill.
+Williamson County, in west-central Tennessee, has its state's highest average income, lowest poverty rate, and is the only county where more than 50% of adults have at least a bachelor's degree, according to a study by the nonprofit Sycamore Institute.
+Once the site of a Saturn auto-making plant, Spring Hill, Tennessee, is slated to be a battery manufacturing site for electric vehicles.
 Local attractions include the Arrington Vineyards, the Carnton historic house and museum, and The Carter House Civil War command post.

 Texas: Collin County

 - Population: 1,039,812

 - Median household income: $104,327